kevintruong/til/Forking,-Part-1:-Introduction.md

 The `fork` system call clones the current process to create a new process.
 It creates a new process (the child process) by duplicating the state of the existing process with a few minor differences (discussed below).
 The child process does not start from main.
 Instead it returns from `fork()` just as the parent process does.

+Just as a side remark, in older UNIX systems, the entire address space of the parent process was directly copied (regardless of whether the resource was modified or not).
+These days, kernel performs [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write), which saves a lot of resources, while being very time efficient.
 ## What is the simplest `fork()` example?
 Here's a very simple example...
 ```C